Certificate in Computational Social Science

 All graduate students in degree-granting programs at the University of Chicago can earn a Certificate in Computational Social Science that will appear on their transcript.
 To do so, they must complete:

 - Computing for the Social Sciences (or another programming course based in Python or R)

 - An additional elective in computational social science (e.g. any other course with a MACS course listing)

 These course requirements can be met in a single year or over several years of study.

 Certificate in Education and Society

-All MA programs at the University to pursue a certificate in Education and Society.
+Students in all MA programs at the University can pursue a certificate in Education and Society.
 To qualify for the certificate, students must first apply and be accepted into a terminal Master’s program at the University.
 Once accepted into such a program, students can declare their intention to complete a certificate in Education and Society.
 While students from any terminal MA program at the University of Chicago are eligible to complete this certificate, a recommended course of study is the Master of Arts Program in the Social Sciences (MAPSS).

 Certificate in Gender and Sexuality Studies